Stoke Poges Men's Group

 A big welcome from the Stoke Poges Men’s Group.
 If you have not been to one of our events, then please read on to find out what you are missing!
 During the year we run curry nights, dinners, Saturday morning breakfasts, activity evenings (skittles etc.) and visits to interesting venues.
 There is something for everyone!
 We are not an exclusive group but very inclusive and guys from a wide area (not just from Stoke Poges) come along to our events.
 We are open to everyone – guys of all faiths and none are always given a very warm welcome.

 At some of our events we invite a special guest who will give a talk on a specific topic, and during their talk they will usually share something of their Christian faith and how it has guided and influenced them during their lives.

 Our group is affiliated to a UK organisation called Christian Vision for Men who run an annual conference for men and support men’s groups throughout the UK.

-We would be delighted if you could join us for one or both of these events.
-For more information about our events and to book your place, contact Tony or Nigel:
+We would be delighted if you could join us at one or both of the above events.
+If you would like more information or wish to book your place, contact Tony or Nigel:

 Tony Shortman: 01844-350014 or email: tony-mavis[at]shortman.eclipse.co.uk

 Facebook: If you’d like to join us on Facebook here is the link to our group.